rranjan14/InstasellLiveEmbed2/README.md

-# Integrating the Instasell Livestreaming player app to your existing Android application (overview)
+# Integrating the Instasell Livestreaming player app to your existing Android application (overview).
+Alternatively you can go [here](https://rahuls-organization-3.gitbook.io/instasell-livestreaming-android-app-integration/)

 The example app shown here is built using Jetpack Compose and Kotlin.
 The dependencies used to create this app are: